gto76/comp-m2/doc/keys.md

-e           | Go to end of current word, or end of next if already at end. b           | Go to beginning of current word, or beginning of last if already at beginning. w           | Go to beginning of next word. a           | Go to fourth bit of instruction.
+e           | Go to end of current word, or end of next if already at end. b           | Go to beginning of current word, or beginning of last if already at beginning. w           | Go to beginning of next word. a           | Go to fourth bit of a word (address part).

 ### Manipulation
  _Key_          |  _Vim Key_  | _Description_
 :-------------- | ----------- | ----------------------------------
-Space           |             | Change bits value.
+Space           |             | Flip bit.
-Insert          |             | Insert blank word and move all following words one spot lower.
+Insert          | ;           | Insert blank word and move all following words one spot lower and update addresses.
-Delete          | X           | Delete word, and move all following words one spot higher.
-Word gets copied to clipboard.
+Delete, Backspace | x           | Delete word and copy to clipboard if not empty, or move all following words one spot higher if empty.
+All addresses get updated.
-Page Up, Shift–Up Arrow | K           | Move current word up, and the preceding word down.
+Page Up, Shift–Up Arrow | K           | Switch current and preceding word.
+All addresses get updated.
-Page Down, Shift–Down Arrow | J           | Move current word down, and the following word up. c               | y           | Copy word. v               | p           | Paste word.
+Page Down, Shift–Down Arrow | J           | Switch current and following word.
+All addresses get updated. c               | y           | Copy word. v               | p           | Paste word.

-### Manipulation (Vim only)
+#### Manipulation (Vim only)
  _Vim Key_ | _Description_
 :--------- | ---------------------------------------------------
-f          | Switch current bit on, and move cursor one spot to the right. d          | Switch current bit off, and move cursor one spot to the right. x          | Delete word and copy it to clipboard. o          | Move to next word and insert blank word.
+f          | Switch current bit on, and move cursor one spot to the right. d          | Switch current bit off, and move cursor one spot to the right. o          | Move to next word and insert blank word.
 Move all following words one spot lower.
+All addresses get updated.
 P          | Paste word and move all following words one spot lower.
+All addresses get updated.

 ### Value insertion (works only on DATA)
  _Vim Key_ | _Description_